Who Are Carers?

 Carer Statistics

-Around 861,000 carers are primary carers, those who provide the most informal support to a family member or friend
+4.6% of all Australians (1.2 million people) are primary carers, those who provide the most informal support to a family member or friend *

-One-third of primary carers provide 40 hours or more of unpaid care per week
+30% of primary carers cared for 40 hours per week or more *

-Over one-third of primary carers have a disability (twice the rate of non-carers)
+43.8% of primary carers have a disability themselves *